jsquyres/ompi/docs/faq/sysadmin.rst

   low-speed ethernet network (e.g., 1Gpbps).
 The high-speed network is intended for MPI jobs;
   the control network is intended for NFS and other administrative-level tasks.
 In this case, you can simply turn off Open MPI's TCP support.
-The "btl" framework contains Open MPI's network support; in this case, you want to disable the ``tcp`` plug-in.
+The ``btl`` framework contains Open MPI's network support; in this case, you want to disable the ``tcp`` plug-in.
 You can do this by adding the following line in the file ``$prefix/etc/openmpi-mca-params.conf``: